 What is Putrefaction?

 Putrefaction is the decay of the organic matter by the action of microorganisms resulting in the production of a foul smell.
 It occurs between 10 to 20 days of the death of an organism.
-It is the fifth stage of death following pallor mortis, algor mortis, rigor mortis and livor mortis.

 The time taken for putrefaction depends upon various factors such as temperature, moisture, light, age, cause of death, etc.

 Constant biochemical maintenance is required to utilise the chemical energy of the body.
 When it is not maintained it begins the hydrolysis process.
 The hydrolysis of proteins to water and amino acids is a spontaneous process and is accelerated by various bacteria present in the human gut.
 This weakens and breaks the tissues of the body.
 With the further breakdown of proteins, certain organic compounds and gases are excreted by the bacteria which emit a foul smell like the rotten flesh.

 During this process, the skin tissues of the body rupture releasing the bacterial gas.
 With the continued process of putrefaction, the body finally reaches to a stage known as skeletonization where only the skeleton is left.

 The rate of putrefaction increases with the increase in temperature.
 The optimum temperature assisting in the process of putrefaction is 21℃ to 38℃.
 The process stops below 0℃ or above 48℃.

 If a body is submerged in water or is not exposed to air, the putrefaction process slows down.
 Moisture and air help in the development of microbes hence speeding up degradation.